-THE BEAUFORT SCALE NUMBER DESCRIPTION WIND SPEED (KM/H) DESCRIPTION 2 Light Breeze 4-8 Wind felt on faces 3 Gentle Breeze 8-15 Leaves and small twigs in constant motion; Wind extends light flags 4 Moderate Breeze 15-22 Wind raises dust and loose paper; Small branches are moved 5 Fresh Breeze 22-30 Small trees in leaf begin to sway 6 Strong Breeze 30-40 Large branches in motion; Whistling heard in electrical wires; Umbrellas used with difficulty 7 Moderate Gale 40-50 Whole trees in motion; Inconvenient walking against wind 8 Gale 50-60 Breaks twigs off trees; Generally impedes progress Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 80% of the time, the activity level would be judged to be uncomfortable by most people.
+NUMBER DESCRIPTION WIND SPEED (KM/H) DESCRIPTION 2 Light Breeze 4-8 Wind felt on faces 3 Gentle Breeze 8-15 Leaves and small twigs in constant motion; Wind extends light flags 4 Moderate Breeze 15-22 Wind raises dust and loose paper; Small branches are moved 5 Fresh Breeze 22-30 Small trees in leaf begin to sway 6 Strong Breeze 30-40 Large branches in motion; Whistling heard in electrical wires; Umbrellas used with difficulty 7 Moderate Gale 40-50 Whole trees in motion; Inconvenient walking against wind 8 Gale 50-60 Breaks twigs off trees; Generally impedes progress

+Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 80% of the time, the activity level would be judged to be uncomfortable by most people.
 For instance, if wind speeds of 10 km/h were exceeded for more than 20% of the time most pedestrians would judge that location to be too windy for sitting or more sedentary activities.
 Similarly, if 20 km/h at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
 As most of these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.

 Once the pedestrian wind speed predictions have been established at tested locations, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for their associated spaces.
 This step involves comparing the predicted comfort class to the desired comfort class, which is dictated by the location type represented by the sensor (i.e. a sidewalk, building entrance, amenity space, or other).
 An overview of common pedestrian location types and their desired comfort classes are summarized on the following page.
-201-215 Rideau Property Inc. / RLA Architecture

 DESIRED PEDESTRIAN COMFORT CLASSES FOR VARIOUS LOCATION TYPES

 Location Types Desired Comfort Classes

 Major Building Entrances Standing

 Secondary Building Access Points Walking

 Primary Public Sidewalks Strolling

 Secondary Public Sidewalks / Bicycle Paths Walking

 Outdoor Amenity Spaces Sitting

 Cafés / Patios / Benches / Gardens Sitting

 Transit Shelters Standing

 Public Parks / Plazas Strolling

 Garage / Service Entrances Walking

 Parking Lots Walking

 Vehicular Drop-Off Zones Walking

 5. RESULTS AND DISCUSSION

-The foregoing discussion of predicted pedestrian wind conditions is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and the Level 3 outdoor amenity terrace.
+The foregoing discussion of predicted pedestrian wind conditions is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade-level and the rooftop amenity space.
 The colour contours indicate various comfort classes predicted for certain regions.
 Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, and conditions suitable for strolling are represented by orange.

-Rideau Street Sidewalk, including Hotel and Vehicle Entrances and the Sheltered Driveway (Tags A & B):

-The Rideau Street sidewalk south of the study building (Tag A) will generally be suitable for sitting or standing throughout the year, transitioning to strolling conditions near the Cumberland Street and Rideau Street intersection during the three colder seasons.
-The hotel and vehicle entrances at the southeast corner of the study building (Tag B), as well as the adjacent, sheltered driveway along the east perimeter, will be suitable for sitting throughout the year.
+Robinson Avenue Sidewalk and Adjacent Lobby Entrance (Tags A & B): The Robinson Avenue sidewalk in proximity to the study building (Tag A) will experience conditions suitable for sitting during the summer and sitting or standing for the remainder of the year.
+The adjacent lobby entrance (Tag B) will experience conditions suitable for sitting throughout the year.
 These conditions are acceptable for the intended uses.

-GRADIENTWIND

-ENGINEERS & SCIENTISTS

-Existing Restaurant Patio (Tag C): The existing restaurant patio, located south of the study building across

-Rideau Street, will be suitable for sitting during the summer.
-These conditions are acceptable for the

-intended use.

-Transit Stops (Tag D): All existing transit stops surrounding the study building will be suitable for sitting or standing throughout the year, which is acceptable.
+Private Entrances (Tag C): The private entrances at the north and south sides of the building, as well as the adjacent patio spaces, will be suitable for sitting throughout the year, which is acceptable.